Considerations and Tips

 • Is the question: name the disease, the etiology or the etiologic diagnosis?

-• Always answer the one most likely
+• Always provide the most likely answer

 • Inventing things will lead to loss of points